jussikinnula/react-touch-canvas/README.md

 ### Touch -component

+All parameters are optional.

+Parameters `wheelMax` and `touchSensitivity` are device and operating system specific.
+So you need to test with real devices.
+If you want, you could share good values with this project so we could have good defaults in future.

+If you are hooking to an external Canvas, you want to set context based on `onTranslate` and `onScale` values (the coordinates are relative).
+The `onReset` is called on resize, when matrix is reset.

-All parameters are optional, `onTranslate` and `onScale` are recommended to be used - so that Canvas context scaling and translation matrix is synced.
-All raw events are untouched - either `React.MouseEvent<HTMLDivElement>` or `React.TouchEvent<HTMLDivElement>`.
+Panning and pinching raw events are untouched (can be either `React.MouseEvent<HTMLDivElement>` or `React.TouchEvent<HTMLDivElement>`).

 ```tsx
 <Touch